Environmental Science and Policy (ENSP)College of Agriculture and Natural Resources

 We encourage all interested students to gain research experience.
 Many beginning ENSP students gain their first research experience by participating in the Maryland Student Researchers Program, which is coordinated by the Maryland Center for Undergraduate Research.
 More advanced students gain research experience working with their faculty members; in a field assistantship at the USDA - Beltsville Agricultural Research Center or the US FWS - Patuxent Wildlife Research Refuge; or by participating in an NSF-sponsored Research Experience for Undergraduates (REU).
 Additionally, highly motivated and capable students are encouraged to enroll in Honors-in-ENSP to pursue a self-directed, individual project.
 Details about all of these opportunities are available on our website.

 Practical experience is an important part of learning.
-Whether gained by volunteering, clubs, internships, and/or researching -- all experience contributes to students' professional development, helps determine what they enjoy doing, and makes classwork more meaningful.
-ENSP maintains an extensive list of internship opportunities on its website ( www.ensp.umd.edu ) and majors receive weekly listserv announcements generated from the Advising Blog ( www.enspadvisingnews.blogspot.com ).
-Six of ENSP's concentrations require an internship; and virtually all ENSP students complete one or more such experiences.
-To earn credit for an internship, review program requirements on the program webpage and contact the Associate Director at (301)405-8571 regarding ENSP386 - Internship in Environmental Science and Policy.
+Whether gained by volunteering, clubs, internships, and/or research -- all experience contributes to students' professional development, helps determine what they enjoy doing, and makes classwork more meaningful.
+ENSP maintains an extensive list of internship opportunities on its website ( www.ensp.umd.edu ) and students receive weekly listserv announcements generated from the Advising Blog ( www.enspadvisingnews.blogspot.com ).
+Six of ENSP's concentrations require an internship; and most ENSP students complete at least two such experiences.
+To earn credit for an internship, review program requirements on the program webpage and contact the Assistant Director at (301)405-8571 regarding ENSP386 - Internship in Environmental Science and Policy.

 The Honors Program in Environmental Science and Policy provides energetic and capable undergraduates the opportunity to engage in independent study.
 Interested students must have 45-75 credits at the time of application; a cumulative GPA of 3.25 or higher; and a 3.5 or higher in all courses required for ENSP.
 Transfer students with equivalent academic records are also encouraged to apply.
-All students who meet the application requirements are eligible to apply; they need not have been a member of University Honors.
+All students who meet the application requirements are eligible to apply; they need not have been a member of University Honors Program.
 The research will be conducted under the supervision of a faculty mentor, usually in the student's area of concentration, and will result in an Honors thesis.
 More information about admission, program requirements, and academic resources is available on the website ( www.ensp.umd.edu ).

 Scholarships and Financial Assistance